-In Milford, New Hampshire is a gravestone that just won’t shut up.
+In Milford, New Hampshire, there’s a gravestone that just won’t shut up.
 It belongs to one Caroline Cutter, who died in the mid-1800s.
 It’s simple, white, and rectangular, and is crammed with about 150 words of painstakingly etched accusation, courtesy of her husband, Dr. Calvin Cutter.

-According to New Hampshire historian Fritz Wetherbee, the Cutters were kicked out of the church referenced on the gravestone because Dr. Cutter was bullying members into funding the construction of another church in town that he had pushed to be built and had so far himself funded just on his own empty promises.
+According to New Hampshire historian Fritz Wetherbee, the Cutters were kicked out of the church referenced on the gravestone because Calvin was bullying members into funding the construction of another church in town that he had pushed to be built, and had so far himself funded only on his own empty promises.
 Caroline apparently took the expulsion pretty hard.